lenin97/awsweb/README.md

 ## ⚠️ Important

 - This is **not** the production version of the application.
-- The full, improved production system is **private** for business, security, and copyright reasons.
 - The production version is still evolving, but its **AWS backend and core features are fully live and operating reliably**.

 ---